disi-unibo-nlp/medgenie/README.md

 To Generate or to Retrieve?
 On the Effectiveness of Artificial Contexts for Medical Open-Domain Question Answering

-Summary of the abstarct with the only purpose of represents a main goal of the project (ask Chat with paper abstract)

 ## Generate Context
-An example to generate two contexts for the train/validation/test splits of MedQA using PMC-LLaMA:<br/>
 Briefly explanation of how to generate contexts.
 Using [`generate_contexts.py`](./context-generation/generate_contexts.py).

 **Model parameters configuration**